 The mission of the Oregon Tech Athletic Department and the Tech Fit Center is to facilitate growth and development of students.
-The department provides a broad-based athletic program that creates educational opportunities through the medium of competition at the collegiate level as well as the opportunity to benefit personal health and fitness to the campus community through the Tech-Fit facilities and educational classes.
+The department provides a broad-based athletic program that creates educational opportunities through the medium of competition at the collegiate level as well as the opportunity to benefit personal health and fitness to the campus community through the Tech Fit facilities and educational classes.
 Oregon Tech's Athletics, Recreation and Fitness Education Center has many facilities, fitness and education opportunities.
 An expansion off the front of the center provides students with a larger cardiovascular workout area.
 A free-weight room stocked with all the needed equipment is located downstairs on the east side.
-There are six tennis courts (four lighted), an eight-lane, 400- meter, all weather surface track and a lighted basketball court for your outdoor recreation.
+There are tennis courts (four lighted), an eight-lane, 400- meter, all weather surface track and a lighted basketball court for your outdoor recreation.
 Also, watch for a lawn volleyball net as it tends to move around campus.
-Oregon Tech competitive athletics teams include men's and women's basketball, cross country, soccer and track; women's volleyball, women's softball and men's baseball.
-The Tech Fit Center and athletics are inanced by revenues generated from the programs' operation as well as from Incidental Fees, Oregon State Lottery funds, State General Appropriations and contributions from the community through the Oregon Tech Foundation or Oregon Tech Athletic Association.
+Oregon Tech competitive athletics teams include men's and women's basketball. cross country, soccer and track; women's volleyball, women's softball and men's baseball.
+Beginning Fall 2013, Oregon Tech will begin fielding intercollegiate golf teams for men and women.
+Oregon Tech also supports men's and women's Rugby programs as extramural sports.

+The Tech Fit Center, Athletics, Intramural Sports and Extramural Sports are funded by sales revenue (tickets, concessions, camps etc.), Incidental Fees, Oregon State Lottery funds, State General Appropriations and contributions from the community through the Oregon Tech Foundation.